LoganCF/Spaceships/README.md

 Change the %dmd% variable in build.bat to reflect the location where you downloaded DMD.

+#Running the Program:
+The game can be run in different modes from the command line.
+There are 4 batch files included which will run the game in one of the four modes.

+The first parameter indicates the game mode:
+- tourney: all AIs play against each other in a round-robin fasion.
+- play:    Manual Control, loops through all AI opponents.
+- duel # #: watch 2 AIs repreatedly play against each other (specified by the next 2 parameters)
+- nemesis #: repeatedly play agaisnt a specific AI (specified by the next parameter)

 #The Game:
 Each player starts with a Mothership (large diamond) at opposing corners of the screen.